flyx/NimYAML/README.md

 NimYAML needs at least Nim 0.17.0 in order to compile.
 Version 0.9.1 is the last release to support 0.15.x and 0.16.0.

+When debugging crashes in this library, use the `d:debug` compile flag to enable printing of the internal stack traces for calls to `internalError` and `yAssert`.

 ## License

 [MIT][2]